tomcatmanager/tomcatmanager/docs/interactive/tomcatmanager.rst

 Use the ``exit`` or ``quit`` command to exit the interpreter and return to your operating system shell.

-TODO document how to run interactive commands from the command line

 .. code-block:: text